massimo-nocentini/on-python/web-crawler/README.md

 At the beginning, progress and discussion of this project can be found in the PR https://github.com/massimo-nocentini/on-python/pull/1 .
-We study the original article and divide it in a sequence of steps, each one large enough to represent a bunch of high cohesive concept: the sequence represent an accumulating of understanding, hence each step is a building block for the next one, in fact we believe it is interesting to look at differences between consecutive ones to understand how the gained skill changes the way we write code.
+We study the original article and divide it in a sequence of steps, each one large enough to represent a bunch of high cohesive concepts: the sequence represent an accumulating of knowledge, hence each step is a building block for the next one, in fact we believe it is interesting to look at differences between consecutive ones to understand how the gained skill changes the way we write code.
+We believe that splitting the incremental work in dedicated files, one for each step, allows us to manage the complexity of both studying the material and make it real in code.

-Moreover, in the following sections we report the sequence of changes that leads us to the final version of the code base; accordingly, step numbering corresponds to the numbers recorded in commit messages.
+Moreover, in the following sections we report the sequence of changes that leads us to the final version of the code base; accordingly, step numbering corresponds to the numbers recorded in commit messages and we provide a succint description of features implemented in each one of them.

 - _Step 1_ ([source][step-one]): <br> sends a single GET request using a
   tight loop to know when the job is done; however, no handling of